When it comes to sleep, there’s a wealth of advice online about what you should or shouldn’t eat and drink at night.

 Low Glycaemic Index (GI) foods

 It’s better to eat food which is low on the Glycaemic index before bed.
-This is because high GI food will raise the blood sugar faster, but really you want to keep blood sugar stable.
+This is because high GI food will raise the blood sugar faster, when it’s preferable to keep your blood sugar stable.

 Most vegetables are also low GI, and you should include plenty of fruit and vegetables in a low GI diet.

-You can eat dairy products like milk, cheese and eggs too as well as fish and lean meat.
-If you’re eating these in the evenings, try to avoid higher fat content – so low-fat dairy options are better for helping you sleep.
+You can have dairy products like milk and cheese, eggs, fish and lean meat.
+If you’re eating these in the evenings, try to avoid higher fat content; low-fat dairy options are better.

 Food containing calcium

-Food containing calcium can help you sleep because a lack of calcium can show up as a factor involved in stress and not being able to relax.
+Food containing calcium might help you sleep because a lack of calcium can show up as a factor involved in stress and not being able to relax.